ad-si/Perspectra/readme.md

 with as little hardware as possible.

 Check out [github:adius/awesome-scanning]
-for and extensive list of alternative solutions.
+for an extensive list of alternative solutions.

 [github:adius/awesome-scanning]: https://github.com/adius/awesome-scanning